-Source: LTSA, 2000a
+Source: LTSA ,2000a

-Final outcome targets are employed in most OECD countries, whereas intermediate outcome and output targets are used less frequently.
-Examples of their use can be found in past or present strategies or agency approaches in New Zealand, Norway, Sweden, Australia, and the UK.
-The OECD and other stakeholders recommend using a methodology that links interventions and institutional outputs with intermediate and final outcomes to develop achievable targets for different intervention options in support of a long-term goal (OECD, 2008; PIARC, 2016).
+Final outcome targets are employed in most OECD countries, whereas intermediate outcome and output targets are used less frequently but to good effect e.g. in New Zealand, Norway, Sweden.
+The OECD recommends using a methodology as illustrated above that links interventions and institutional outputs with intermediate and final outcomes to develop achievable targets for different intervention options (OECD, 2008).